EpokTarren/beatrice/README.md

 _Note: any changes to the env file require a restart._

-_Note: for all configuration replace `http://localhost:3000` with your url for the server._

-_Note: for all configuration replace `http://localhost:3001` with your url for the file only server ._

-_Note: for all configuration replace `http://localhost:3002` with your url for the redirect server ._
+_Note: for all configuration replace `http://localhost:3000` with your url for the main server, replace `http://localhost:3001` with your url for the file only server, and replace `http://localhost:3002` with your url for the redirect server ._

 `DATABASE_URL` needs to be URL encoded if you have any URL unsafe characters.